-GENERAL WORK EXPERIENCE EDUCATION is supervised employment which is intended to assist students in acquiring desirable work habits, attitudes and career awareness.
-The Work experience does not have to be related to the students' educational goals.
+General Work Experience Education is supervised employment which is intended to assist students in acquiring desirable work habits, attitudes and career awareness.
+The Work experience does not have to be related to the students' educational goal.
 Title 5 section 55252

-OCCUPATION WORK EXPERIENCE EDUCATION is supervised employment extending classroom based occupational learning at an on-the-job learning station relating to the students' educational or occupational goals.
+Occupation Work Experience Education is supervised employment extending classroom based occupational learning at an on-the-job learning station relating to the students' educational or occupational goal.
 Title 5 section 55252